Table of Contents

 Pros and Cons of a Partition Action

-- Forces a sale when other heirs are uncooperative.
+- It forces a sale when other heirs won’t cooperate.

 Selling Your Share of Inherited Property